xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 permalink: katalon-studio/docs/terminate-execution-conditionally.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
 From version 8.1.0 onwards, you can set a maximum number of test failures before your test execution automatically ends.
 You can set this condition via the command-line option.
-The ability to terminate an execution helps you save time and provide early feedback instead of waiting for the testing process to finish.
+The ability to terminate execution when reaching its failure threshold value helps you save time and provide early feedback instead of waiting for the testing process to finish.

 >**What is a test failure?**
 >